-Services not covered by Not covered under any condition Covered only under Medicare That covered under any condition specific conditions Services considered not J reasonable and necessary, according to the standards of Original Medicare Experimental medical and .1 surgical procedures, equipment and medications.
+Services not covered by Not covered under any condition Covered only under Medicare Not covered under any condition specific conditions Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital.
-1 Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
-7 Full-time nursing care in your home.
-J Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
-J Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
-Covered when provided by Papa Pals, See Companion and Caregiver support in the Medical Benefit Chart.
+Fees charged for care by your immediate relatives or members of your household.
+Full-time nursing care in your home.
+J Hearing services Ear molds Additional provider visits Hearing aid return fees Loss & damage warranty costs associated with excluded items are the responsibility of the member and not covered by the plan.
+Hearing services and aids not purchased through NationsHearing.
+(See Hearing Services for more information.)
+Home-delivered meals Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+J See Companion and Caregiver support in the Medical Benefit Chart.